Rent safe and private dog parks hosted by locals

 Think about the original lifestyle of a working herding dog.
 Most of them lived on huge stretches of land, fields, or farms — while their days were busy and full of activity, the surrounding environment was pretty quiet.
 That’s a big change compared to today’s modern world full of sirens, music, car horns, strange dogs barking, and more.
 Whether you live in a crowded city or suburban neighborhood, chances are it's still a stimulating environment for your herding dog.

 Herding breeds are prone to noise sensitivity just like they’re predisposed to pay attention to subtle movements.
 It’s common for these dogs to be nervous around traffic or even “everyday” sounds like the footsteps of your neighbor across the hall.
-What’s more?
-Many herding breeds were developed to also be protective of their property — this means they’re extra likely to be sensitive to sounds that might predict a stranger entering their territory.

 Many herding dogs are prone to reactivity, especially to strangers and fast-moving animals or objects

 One of the most common behavioral problems in herding breeds is reactivity.
-This is for a few reasons:
+This is for a few reasons.

 • As mentioned above, herding dogs were developed to pay close attention to motion.
-They have a hard time just ignoring the environment.
+They have a hard time "just ignoring" the environment.
 Subtle changes (like someone approaching, even from a far distance) will catch their attention.
 Fast- or irregularly-moving objects can light up their herding instincts, sending them into a state of frustration if they aren’t able to act on their impulses to control the things around them.

 • We also touched on the fact that herding dogs can be naturally protective.
 This involves an element of “stranger danger” — many herding breeds are a bit wary of new people, to the point that it’s included as a trait in their breed standards.
 Without proper socialization, it’s easy for Cattle Dogs, Border Collies, and more to develop full-blown fear reactivity to people they don’t know.

-• Speaking of socialization, many ancient herding dogs simply never encountered people or animals who weren’t in their family.
+• Speaking of socialization: Many ancient herding dogs simply never encountered people or animals who weren’t in their family.
 It’s more natural for some dogs (like Labrador Retrievers) to be interested in socializing with strangers in practice than it is for others.

 Herding breeds can nip guests, children, or other animals

 Most herding dog nipping can be controlled by providing appropriate outlets for your dog to satisfy their natural desires and carefully managing difficult situations.
-It’s generally recommended that no dog be left alone around young children — this is especially important for breeds that have a predisposition to mouthy behavior or herding kids.
+It’s generally recommended that no dog be left alone around young children — and this is especially important for breeds that have a predisposition to mouthy behavior or herding kids.

 Herding dogs can be sensitive about their personal space